usefulio/forms/README.md

 Global Api
 ---------------

-* `Forms.mixin(template, options)` - options is an object, at a minimum the app developer should be able to turn tempalate helpers and events on and off, other options that make sense should also be configurable via this object.
+* `Forms.mixin(template, options)` - options is an object, at a minimum the app developer should be able to turn template helpers and events on and off, other options that make sense should also be configurable via this object.
-* `Forms.mixins(options)` - options is an object, these helpers are added to the tmpl.form instance, but are not exposed as helpers
+* `Forms.methods(methods)` - methods is an object of names to functions, these helpers are added to the tmpl.form instance, but are not exposed as helpers
-* `Forms.helpers(helpers)` - helpers is an object, should behave like Template.x.helpers, these methods are added to the tmpl.form instance and also added as helpers
+* `Forms.helpers(helpers)` - helpers is an object of names to functions, should behave like Template.x.helpers, these methods are added to the tmpl.form instance and also added as helpers
-* `Forms.events(events)` - events is an object, should behave like Template.x.events
+* `Forms.events(events)` - events is an object of event selectors to functions, should behave like Template.x.events
 * `Forms.onCreated(callback)` - etc.
 * `Forms.onMixin(callback)` like onCreated, but callback is called during Forms.mixin invocation.
 * `Forms.instance()` alias for `Template.instance().form`